Principal Scientist, Analytical Research Leader

 - Implement established quantitative analytical methods and assays using GC-FID, GC-ECD, GC-NPD, GC/MS, HPLC-UV, IC, and LC/MS/MS, both directly and by mentoring support staff.

 - Operate, maintain, and troubleshoot multiple GC, GC/MS, LC/MS/MS, and other instrument systems directly and by instructing and mentoring support staff in these functions.

-- Identify technical information needs for NCASI member companies (forest products and allied industries); plan, coordinate, and execute investigative programs; and provide technical assistance (such as analytical method reviews or auditing of contract laboratory data) to member companies and forest products industry-affiliated organizations.
+- Provide technical assistance (such as analytical advice, analytical method reviews and auditing of contract laboratory data) to member companies and forest products industry-affiliated organizations.